I'm a queer, nonbinary-trans, disabled multidisciplinary artist, author, and teacher.

 I have always had an enormous appetite for arts in multiple media - created with the hands or performed with the body.
-Though I've dabbled in sculpture, sewing, pottery, candlemaking, sketching, glass, painting, and more, dance and textiles have long been at the forefront.
+Though I've dabbled in sculpture, pottery, candlemaking, sketching, glass, painting, and more, dance and textiles have long been at the forefront.
 I began to dance at age 5 or 6 and first learned to knit soon after.
-I've since expanded my range of dance styles, become a disabled dancer, and learned to choreograph; and in textiles, I've picked up spinning, dyeing, weaving, and pattern design.
+I've since expanded my range of dance styles, become a disabled dancer, and learned to choreograph; and in textiles, I've picked up spinning, dyeing, weaving, pattern design, and custom tailoring.

 Resume and dance/teaching CV available on request: email@example.com